vkuday/image-classifier/readme.md

 We're going to leave this part up to you.
 If you want to talk through it with someone, chat with your fellow students!
 You can also ask questions on the forums or join the instructors in office hours.

-Refer to [the rubric](https://review.udacity.com/#!/rubrics/1663/view) for guidance on successfully completing this section.
 Things you'll need to do:

 * Load a [pre-trained network](http://pytorch.org/docs/master/torchvision/models.html) (If you need a starting point, the VGG networks work great and are straightforward to use)
 * Define a new, untrained feed-forward network as a classifier, using ReLU activations and dropout